-NJDOH/TASE program recruited and hired part-time adult inspectors under Special Services contracts (Public Health Representatives).
+NJDOH/TASE program recruits and hires part-time adult inspectors under Special Services contracts (Public Health Representatives).
 These employees perform inspections in all areas of the State and recruit youth inspectors (hired by NJDOH as student associates) from schools, community centers and faith-based organizations.

-The TASE adult inspectors are trained by the OTCNF Program Coordinator and/or veteran inspectors.
+The TASE adult inspectors receive training from the OTC Program Coordinator and/or veteran inspectors.
 The training includes a protocol and procedures manual developed by NJDOH/TASE.
-This training manual, The New Jersey Guidelines for Prohibiting the Sale of Tobacco Products to Minors, was developed in June of 1996 and revised in 2003, 2005, 2012 and again in 2016 to ensure standardization in performing inspections.
+This training manual, The New Jersey Guidelines for Prohibiting the Sale of Tobacco Products to Minors, was developed in June of 1996 and revised in 2003, 2005, 2012 2016 and again in 2020 to ensure standardization in performing inspections and to include a COVID 19 Risk Mitigation Plan.
 Chapter 3, entitled Compliant Check Inspections Protocol, provides specific training information on how to conduct proper inspections.